 OISS helps to promote international education and cultural exchange through the J-1 Exchange Visitor Program, which is administered by the U.S. Department of State (DOS).

 - Prospective exchange visitors are issued Form DS-2019 (Certificate of Eligibility) by OISS on behalf of UNH, the Program Sponsor.

-- The exchange visitor needs the Form DS-2019 to apply for the J-1 Exchange Visitor Visa at a U.S. Embassy or Consulate overseas.
+- Exchange visitors use the Form DS-2019 to apply for the J-1 Exchange Visitor visa at a U.S. Embassy or Consulate overseas.

 Transferring: Exchange visitors are permitted to transfer from one program sponsor to another.
 This process must be closely coordinated between the two program sponsors.

 - willful failure to maintain required medical insurance coverage;